robcalcroft/reflect/README.md

 For a list of all scripts see the `scripts` field in the [package.json](package.json).

-### DB
+### Database

 The DB runs the sql commands found in the db folder on startup.
 This is where all DB bootstraping should be done.

-We can run the db's cmd line tool with the following command
+We can run the database's cmd line tool with the following command

 ```sh
 docker-compose exec database psql -U postgres